 Many of us want to offer affordable prices to get customers on board when we’re first starting out.
-But, don’t undersell your worth.
-Instead, make sure you are providing value in your service, not in your prices.
+Just don’t undersell your worth.
+Instead, make sure you are providing value in your service.
 Happy customers are more likely to pay more (and recommend more!) for quality.

-Make sure you are VERY clear on who you are, as a person first, and as an advisor.
-And then brand yourself as that person.
-People want to work with people they can relate to, and who they trust.
-So do the leg work to find out how to best represent your value and skill.
-If necessary, hire an agency if you’re not sure what makes you unique.
-Because everyone has something different to offer.
-Therefore, hone in on what that is for you and make that your brand.
+Make sure you are VERY clear on who you are, as a person first, and as an advisor, and then brand yourself as that person.
+People want to work with people they can relate to and who they trust.
+Do the leg work to find out how to best represent your value and skill.
+If necessary, hire an agency or consultant if you’re not sure what makes you unique, because everyone has something different to offer.
+Hone in on what that is for you and make that your brand.
 If you aren’t sure what a strategy looks like, you can easily search digital marketing strategy examples to see what other people have done.

 How Much Do Financial Advisors Spend On Marketing?

 Like all things, how much an advisor spends on marketing will be heavily influenced by what their goals are.
 In addition, it will depend on where you are in your own business progress.
 Ultimately, experts recommend that you spend about 3.5% of your gross annual revenue towards bringing in new business.
-But if you’re still in the early days in business, you’re going to want to invest more.
-And if you have a solid base and are just looking to round out your accounts, you might be able to get away with spending less.
+If you’re still in the early days of your business, however, you might want to invest more.
+If you have a solid base and are just looking to round out your accounts, you might be able to get away with spending less.

 Realistically, for newer advisors, engaging an agency is going to be cost-prohibitive.
 However, it is worth calling around to see if you could get access to consulting or high-level guidance on what might work best for your company.
 But bringing in a financial advisor marketing agency is one of those things that you are likely to see solid returns on your investment.
 In other words, outsourcing to the pros is rarely a bad idea.

 In Canada, there are many, high-quality marketing agencies that can help guide you along the process of creating a strategy and executing it.
-And there are also a number of agencies, like ext. , and Advisor Branding that work exclusively with the financial services industry and work with clients on growth strategies.
+There are also a number of agencies, like ext. and Advisor Branding that work exclusively with the financial services industry on growth strategies.

 Digital Advertising for Canadian Financial Advisors

-There are many, many, MANY ways to take advantage of digital advertising opportunities on the internet.
-What you see when you visit a website in ads isn’t even the tip of the iceberg.
+There are many, MANY ways to take advantage of digital advertising opportunities on the internet.
+What you see in ads isn’t even the tip of the iceberg.
 This could be an entire topic all its own.
 But there are some important specifics to know and understand as you start to put your own digital marketing together.